1. Home

 D3: Interim containment action

-Initial examination of the unacceptable responses indicated consistent trend toward false negative results.
-Since the concern that prompted the initial revalidation was concern about false positive PR results, it was felt that the potential for false negative would have insignificant impact on immediate patient care.
-Therefore, testing was allowed to continue in-house for the duration of the process improvement assessment (PIA), pathologists and breast oncologists were notified, and plans were made to perform repeat testing on all PR negative cases resulted between launch of the prior re-validated assay and re-launch of the assay when the corrective action identified by the current assessment was implemented.
+Initial examination of the unacceptable responses indicated a consistent trend toward false negative results.
+Since the concern that prompted the initial revalidation was the false positive PR results, it was felt that the potential for false negative would have insignificant impact on immediate patient care.
+Therefore, testing was allowed to continue in-house for the duration of the PIA.
+Pathologists and breast oncologists were notified, and plans were made to perform repeat testing on all PR negative cases resulted between launch of the prior re-validated assay and re-launch of the assay following the implementation of the identified corrective action.

 D4: Root cause analysis (RCA)

-- Pathologist read-out: In review of the unacceptable cores, laboratory quarterly monitoring reports for breast predictive markers, and daily cases, it appeared that pathologists were having 2 issues: 1) difficulty with reproducible quantification at the 1% positive threshold and 2) dismissing weak, nuclear staining as non-specific.
+• Pathologist read-out: In review of the unacceptable cores, laboratory quarterly monitoring reports for breast predictive markers, and daily cases, it appeared that pathologists were having two issues: 1) difficulty with reproducible quantification at the 1% positive threshold and 2) dismissing weak, nuclear staining as non-specific.

 The root cause is likely multifactorial including both analytic assay concerns and pathologist read-out concerns.